webngt/katacoda-scenarios/opa/step1.md

 1. add `/root/rego_junit_test` workspace folder to IDE and start playing with your OPA

 **WARNING:** Press Continue only if you're tired with OPA

+## Troubleshooting

+If somtheing goes wrong or hangs just reload the page